 Layer trees are a set of B-Trees that appear as a single container.
 This is the default container type used by ClustrixDB.

 Refers to the ability to leverage a large number of processors to perform a set of coordinated computations in parallel.

 Defines the number of simultaneous failures that the cluster can survive.
 Also known as nResiliency.

 A method used to implement concurrency and consistency in a distributed database environment.
 One of the original papers on this topic is Concurrency Control in Distributed Database Systems.
 ClustrixDB implements a modified version of this algorithm that provides optimizations for modern database workloads.

 A single server running the ClustrixDB software.
 Multiple nodes connect to form a cluster.

-Another term for Max_Failures.
+Another term for .Glossary of Terms vClustrix-9.1#Max_Failures.

-On-Line Analytical Processing.
+Online Analytical Processing.

-On-line Transaction Processing.
+Online Transaction Processing.